Defining web accessibility

 Web accessibility is usability

+When you design for the middle of the curve, you automatically leave out those at the edges.
 Design flaws like links that are the same color as regular text and poorly implemented (or altogether missing) keyboard navigation frustrate lots of users.
-But those frustrations are amplified and exacerbated for users with disabilities.
-From a broken finger through a wide gradiance of other mobility, hearing, visual, or cognitive impairments, users who stray from the fictitious “everyperson” are often left out in the virtual cold.
+Those frustrations are amplified and exacerbated for users with disabilities, from someone recovering from a broken finger, to those navigating the web with mobility, hearing, visual, or cognitive impairments, the “everyperson” design quickly becomes an invisible wall.

 POUR: The principles of web accessibility

-The cornerstones of web accessibility are the POUR principles.
-All digital interfaces should be Perceivable, Operable, Understandable, and Robust for as many users as possible.
-The World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) — the gold standard in modern web accessibility — are structured along these principles.
+At the heart of web accessibility are four guiding principles, often summarized by the acronym POUR: Perceivable, Operable, Understandable, and Robust.
+These principles serve as the foundation for building digital experiences, the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) — the gold standard in modern web accessibility — are built around these principles.

 - Perceivable: Users must be able to perceive the information.
 This means, among other things, providing text for those who cannot hear and audio for those who cannot see.